 We can change your service to weekly, bi-weekly, or monthly.
 We can also set your service from automatic to manual.
 Manual service, also called On Request Only, means you will have to contact the library whenever you want a book.

 How do I listen to the talking books?

 Talking books come in a few formats.
-Most popular are the NLS digital books and magazines which are audio files available on special format cartridges, and also for downloading from the BARD website or listening to through the BARD iOS app for mobile devices.
+Most popular are the NLS digital books and magazines which are audio files available on special format cartridges, and also for downloading from the BARD website or listening to through the BARD iOS or Android app for mobile devices.

 Special playback machines are provided free of charge to play the cartridges.
 The digital machines will also play books downloaded to a computer and transferred to the player using a USB flash drive.
 The machines may be kept for as long as patrons are borrowing NLS cartridges or cassettes from the library.
 Patrons must borrow, or download from BARD, at least one talking book or magazine per year in order to keep their service status active and keep the machines.
 If not being used, the machines must be returned to the library.

 If the machine stops operating properly, contact the library to get a replacement machine.

 In addition, many companies make NLS-compatible digital machines and cassette players for sale.
 These are often smaller than the desk model provided by the library.
 The library can provide catalogs and/or contact information for some of these companies upon request.
 See our Special Equipment page for more information.